-Projects Abroad has funded, staffed, and run the Taricaya Ecological Reserve for over a decade.
-For this reason, we rely heavily of volunteer support to keep the center running.
+Projects Abroad has funded, staffed, and run the Taricaya Ecological Reserve in the Amazon Rainforest for over a decade.
+For this reason, we rely heavily on volunteer support to keep the center running.
 Since we opened the reserve, we’ve worked with the local community and the government.
 This ensures that the data we collect contributes towards the future of the Amazon Rainforest.
 We’re proud to support such a growing force in the area of rainforest conservation.

 We’ve also partnered with Animal Defenders International, who provide valuable support for our work rehabilitating wild animals.
 Many of these animals have been confined at circuses in horrifying conditions for most of their lives.

 You’ll live and work at the central camp at Taricaya Ecological Reserve, which is located in the Amazon Rainforest.
 The camp is a one-hour boat ride from the nearest town, Puerto Maldonado, situated in southeast Peru near the border with Bolivia.